MrTomRod/dot/README.md

 2) run DotPrep -> `out.coords`, `out.coords.idx`, `out.uniqueAnchorFiltered_l10000.delta.gz`
 3) create a reference Dot annotation file -> `out.ref.annotations`
 4) create a query Dot annotation file -> `out.qry.annotations`
+5) create a standalone html file that can be opened in a browser

+To keep the intermediary files, add the argument `--outdir /path/to/outdir`

-It is possible to run steps 1 and 2:
+It is possible to run steps 1 and 2 only, to create a dotplot without genes:

 ```shell
 dot run --outdir /path/to/outdir --fasta-ref ref.fna --fasta-qry qry.fna
 ```

-And to add annotations in a second step:
+And to add genes in a second step:

 ```shell
 dot create-annotations --gbk ref.gbk --is-ref True > out.ref.annotations